 Choose your contractor carefully

-Missouri does not require state-level roofing contractor licenses, though contractors must comply with the Home Services Contracts Act and contractor conduct rules tied to insurance claims.
-Springfield homeowners should verify that contractors carry general liability and workers' compensation insurance, maintain verifiable local business presence, and hold any applicable municipal contractor licenses.
-Always confirm insurance certificates, check reviews, and verify registration status with the city building department before signing contracts.
+Missouri does not require state-level roofing contractor licenses, though contractors remain subject to the Home Services Contracts Act and specific conduct rules under RSMo § 407.725.
+Springfield homeowners should verify that contractors carry general liability and workers' compensation insurance, maintain verifiable local business presence, and hold any applicable municipal licenses.
+Always confirm current insurance certificates, review local references, and check registration status with Greene County and Springfield building departments.

 10